bigchaindb/BEPs/4/README.md

 Again, here's a thought experiment:

-> Joe Criminal breaks into the office of Node Operator Susan at 3:00 am.
-He uses one of those things to make a nice circle in the glass, like in the movies.
+> Julie the Criminal breaks into the office of Node Operator Fred at 3:00 am.
+She uses one of those things to make a nice circle in the glass, like in the movies.
 Or something.
-Anyway, he gets in.
-He sits at Susan's computer, he turns it on, enters the password from the sticky note on the montior, and he's in.
-(Maybe he got the password some other way, like social engineering.
+Anyway, she gets in.
+She sits at Fred's computer, she turns it on, enters the password from the sticky note on the montior, and she's in.
+(Maybe she got the password some other way, like social engineering.
 It's not that hard to make someone believe you need their password, or to trick them into telling it to you.)
-Now he uploads some illegal data because Susan's computer thinks he is Susan who has access.
+Now she uploads some illegal data because Fred's computer thinks she is Fred, who has access.
 Done.

 Read [_The Art of Deception: Controlling the Human Element of Security_](https://www.amazon.com/Art-Deception-Controlling-Element-Security/dp/076454280X), by by Kevin Mitnick, Wiley, 2003.